dbp/shoebox/README.md

 Shed is a from-scratch re-implementation of Camlistore in Haskell.
 Camlistore is a really cool project, but the actual implementation has always been somewhat unreliable to me (not so much the core, but the indexer layer & frontend, which is critical to actually use the thing).
-It's also a massive codebase, written in Go which is not a language I like (and in large parts written before Go really had many libraries).
+It's also a massive codebase (`git clone git@github.com:camlistore/camlistore.git && cd camlistore && cloc app bin clients cmd dev lib misc pkg server`, which should be a decent approximation and excludes vendored libraries, reports almost 93K lines of Go), written in a language I don't like (Go).

 Further, Shed has somewhat different goals: